 CUE brings together industry and government partners, and top researchers from across Canada and around the world to undertake a collaborative, multidisciplinary approach to the study of urban energy.
 CUE combines engineering, science, environmental issues and infrastructure management to tackle immediate challenges such as development of clean energy technologies; the advancement of smart grid technologies; the integration of energy storage, electric vehicles and renewables; energy conservation and demand management; alternative local energy generation; carbon footprint reduction; and net-zero buildings and infrastructure.

-"In all that it does, the Centre for Urban Energy is at the forefront of enhancing our reputation as a global urban innovation university.
-By building great partnerships to harness Ryerson’s strengths in education and applied research, it is shaping the future with sustainable solutions to urban energy challenges."
+"In all that it does, the Centre for Urban Energy is at the forefront of enhancing our reputation as a global urban innovation university."

 To be a world-class research and innovation centre dedicated to solving urban energy challenges.